teto/pymptcpanalyzer/README.md

 It expects a trace to work with.
 If the trace has the form *XXX.pcap* extension, the script will look for its csv counterpart *XXX.pcap.csv*.
 The program will tell you what arguments are needed.
 Then you can open the generated graphs.

-How it works ?
+How does it work (internals) ?
 ===
-mptcpanalyzer consists of small python scripts. the heavy job is done by wireshark.
+mptcpanalyzer consists of small python scripts. the heavy task is done by wireshark.
 It relies on tshark (terminal version of wireshark) to convert pcap to csv files.

 It accepts as input a pcap (or csv file following a proper format).